Ahmednagyyy/notify-system/README.md

 # Flow:
+1. When App first run sequelize (ORM) seeds Users, Devices, Groups, and its releations to the database
-1. Notification service receivies notification request and validate it, then send it to User Service over Kafka
+2. Notification service receivies notification request and validate it, then send it to User Service over Kafka
-2. User service receivies Kafka message and starts to handle the message based on its type
+3. User service receivies Kafka message and starts to handle the message based on its type
 * If it is single sms message, it gets user by id and get all of his devices mobile numbers to send the sms
 * If it is a group sms message, it gets all users related to this group and get each user devices and its numbers to send the sms
 * If it is single push notification, it gets user by id and get all of his devices tokens to send the push notification
 * If it is a group push notification, it gets all users related to this group and get each user devices and its devices tokens to send the sms
-3. Send notification back with user details to Notification service
+4. Send notification back with user details to Notification service
-4. Notification service send SMS/push notifications to users, and Handle rate limit in case of SMS messages
+5. Notification service send SMS/push notifications to users, and Handle rate limit in case of SMS messages

 # How to run: